salcad/auto-png-compressor/README.md

 The need to support ES modules in this application primarily stems from the fact that `pngquant-bin` is an ES module.
 ES modules use a different syntax and have different behaviors compared to CommonJS modules, which is why ts-node and TypeScript need to be configured to handle ES modules correctly.

+ES Modules require either the file to have a .mjs extension or to set "type": "module" in package.json.

 ## Features

 - Watches a specified directory for new PNG files.